admsienkiewicz/recruitment-assignment/README.md

 # 2022 - Fall - Internship Recruitment - Home Assignment

-This is my solution for given assigment which goal was to create UI app fetching data from two diffrent apis and displaying user information about given number of countries
+This is my solution for given assigment which goal was to create UI app fetching data from two diffrent apis and displaying to user information about given number of countries

 ## Clone Repo